$2,100 pp (USD)

 Day 7

-Ngorongoro Crater - Arusha/JRO
+Ngorongoro Highlands - Arusha/JRO

-Ngorongoro Crater - Arusha/JRO
+Ngorongoro Highlands - Arusha/JRO

 After a leisurely breakfast, you will travel back to Arusha where you will arrive around midday.
 You will be dropped off at the airport for your flight.